ligato/docs/docs/user-guide/concepts.md

 ### Why KV store?

-The VPP-Agent uses external KV store to keep desired state of the VPP/Linux configuration, eventually to store and export certain VPP statistics.
+The vpp-agent uses external KV store to keep desired state of the VPP/Linux configuration, eventually to store and export certain VPP statistics.
 The Agent reacts to data events created by changes within a data-store, in case the change of the data was done under a watched key with proper microservice label.
-It is the microservice label which allows to use single KVDB to serve multiple Agents.
+It is the microservice label which allows using single KVDB to serve multiple Agents.
 Every Agent defines its own label and uses it to distinguish what data were designed for it.

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)

-Underlying CN-Infra plugin validates key prefix (always in format `/vnf-agent/<microservice-label>`) and if the label matches, KV-pair is passed to VPP-Agent configuration watchers.
+Underlying CN-Infra plugin validates key prefix (always in format `/vnf-agent/<microservice-label>`) and if the label matches, KV-pair is passed to vpp-agent configuration watchers.
 If the prefix of the rest of the key is registered, KV-pair is sent via channel to particular watcher for processing.

 The Agent can also connect to multiple different KVDB stores - the plugin called Orchestrator safely collects the data from multiple sources and provides it to underlying configuration plugins.

-However it is not inevitable to use the Agent with any KVDB store - it can perfectly work without it, obtaining configuration via GRPC (REST in the future) or via local or remote [Clientv2][client-v2] API (if the Agent is used as library).
+However, it is not inevitable to use the Agent with any KVDB store - it can perfectly work without it, obtaining configuration via GRPC (REST in the future) or via local or remote [Clientv2][client-v2] API (if the Agent is used as library).
 The KVDB offers very convenient way how to store and manage configuration data.

 ### What KV store can I use?

 Technically any.
-The CN-Infra the VPP-Agent is based on provides connectors to several types of KVDB (see the list below).
+The CN-Infra the vpp-agent is based on provides connectors to several types of KVDB (see the list below).
 All of them are built on the common abstraction (called KVDB sync).
 It comes with significant advantages - the most important is that the change of the data store can be done very easily.

 Let's have a look at the example:
 ```go